Thunno/Zeno/README.md

 # Zeno

-An Thunno 2 interpreter for Mac/Linux machines.
+An Thunno 2 interface for Mac/Linux machines.

 ### Note: this hasn't been tested on Windows, but it probably won't work